Submodular Function Maximization via the Multilinear Relaxation and Contention Resolution Schemes

 As we will see in Section~\ref{sec:CRS}, the function $\eta_f$ can be chosen to always return a subset of its argument.
 We therefore call it a \emph{pruning operation}.

 We observe that several previous rounding procedures for packing (and also covering) problems rely on the well-known technique of {\em alteration} of a set obtained via independent rounding and are examples of \crs schemes (see \cite{Srinivasan01,CCKR01,CCGK07,ChekuriMS03,BansalKNS10}).
 However, these schemes are typically oblivious in that they do not depend on $\bx$ itself (other than in picking the random set $R$), and the alteration is deterministic.
 Our definition is inspired by the ``fair contention resolution scheme'' in \cite{FeigeV06,FeigeV10} which considered the special case of contention for a single item.
 The dependence on $\bx$ as well as randomization is necessary (even in this case) if we want to obtain an optimal scheme.
-One key question to consider is whether some given down-monotone polytope $P_\mathcal{I}$ admits a good $(b,c)$-balanced CR scheme in the sense of small constant values for $b,c$.
-As we will show, many natural constraint systems admit good $(b,c)$-balanced CR schemes, including matroid constraints, knapsack constraints, and a variety of packing integer programs.
-In particular, to deal with the rather general class of matroid constraints, we exploit a close connection between the existence of CR schemes and a recently introduced concept, called \emph{correlation gap}~\cite{Yan11}.
+One key question to consider is whether some given down-monotone polytope $P_\mathcal{I}$ admits a ``good'' $(b,c)$-balanced CR scheme, which corresponds to having values of $b$ and $c$ that are as close to $1$ as possible.